miangoleh/miangoleh.github.io/survey.md

-# Image Compositing Evaluation Survey

-## Introduction:
+# The survey is now closed

-Thank you for participating in our **Image Compositing** Evaluation Survey!
-The survey is now closed.
+## Thank you for participating in our Image Compositing Evaluation Survey

 <html>
 <head>